In this article, you'll learn everything you need to know to upload subscribers into Communications Professional.

 Subscriber Upload Data Files

-As you'd expect, to send mailings via MA Professional, you need the email addresses for the people your organization wants to communicate with.
+As you'd expect, to send mailings via Communications Professional, you need the email addresses for the people your organization wants to communicate with.

 How much data should I upload?